Can Humans Eat Grass In a Survival Situation?

 Why Can’t Humans Eat Grass?

-Our digestive systems simply weren’t designed for this.
-Herbivores have a specific process, called rumination, that enables them to break down the grass’s high level of cellulose and access the nutrients trapped inside the grass.
+Our digestive systems weren’t designed for this.
+Herbivores have a specific process called rumination that enables them to use enzymes to break down grass’s high cellulose content and access the nutrients trapped inside.

-Our single-stomached digestive systems aren’t capable of this, and nor do we produce enough saliva to facilitate the process of rumination.
+Our single-stomached digestive systems aren’t capable of this, and we do not produce enough saliva to facilitate the process of rumination.

 Even if our stomachs managed to digest grass, our teeth would suffer, quickly wearing away as they attempted to grind their way through the large amount of silica contained in most grass species.